phil-willis/phil-willis.github.io/_posts/docker.md

   # List all the images you have locally
   $ docker images

-  # List all the containers
+  # List all the running containers
   $ docker ps

-  # List all running containers
+  # List all available containers
   $ docker ps -a
   ```